Stability conditions on irreducible projective curves: Boundary of the stability manifolds for smooth curves

-In general, one can get infinitely many weak stability conditions for each $\beta\in\bq\cup\{\infty\}$ and any assignment of phase $0$ or $1$ to stable coherent sheaves with slope $\beta$ on $C$.
-The corresponding bounded $t$-structures can be described analogous to \cite[Proposition 5.1]{BK06}.
+In general, one can get infinitely many weak stability conditions on a positive genus smooth curve $C$ for each $\beta\in\bq\cup\{\infty\}$ and any assignment of phase $0$ or $1$ to stable coherent sheaves with slope $\beta$ on $C$.
+The associated bounded $t$-structures can be described analogous to \cite[Proposition 5.1]{BK06}.